Creep of Rails || Causes of Creep of Rails26th October 2018

 Creep of Rails

-The following are the principal causes of creep.
+The following are the principal causes of creep in rails.

 1. Wave Theory